krobelus/git-branchstack/README.md

 By default, when dependencies are added to generated branches, the commit message will include their topic tags.
-You can turn this off for all branches with the `--trim-subject` option, or for a single dependency by adding the `+` character before a dependency specification (like `[child:+parent]`).
+You can turn this off for all branches with the `--trim-subject` option, or for a single dependency by adding the `+` character before a dependency (like `[child:+parent]`).

-If there is a merge conflict when applying a commit, you will be shown potentially missing dependencies.
-You can either add the missing dependencies, or resolve the conflict.
+If a commit cannot be applied cleanly, `git branchstack` will show topics that would avoid the conflict if added as dependencies.
+You can either add the missing dependencies, or resolve the conflict in your editor.
 You can tell Git to remember your conflict resolution by enabling `git rerere` (use `git config rerere.enabled true; git config rerere.autoUpdate true`).

 Instead of the default topic tag delimiters (`[` and `]`), you can set Git configuration values `branchstack.subjectPrefixPrefix` and